likicv/usysml-test-cases/README.md

 # Background

 SysML v2 is the next generation of the OMG Systems Modeling Language (SysML), currently under development.
 The objective of SysML v2 to enable more effective model-based systems engineering (MBSE).
-The uSysML (‘micro SysML’) project is concerned with the development of test cases that will be useful in the implementation of the SysML v2 specification.
+The uSysML (‘micro SysML’) project is concerned with the development of test cases that will be useful in the implementation of the SysML v2 specification (limited to SysML v2 textual notation).
 The objective of this work is twofold: (1) to generate input that would facilitate consideration, clarification, or strengthening of the SysML v2 specification; and (2) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and possibly issues for consideration.**